 - Provides guidance on disciplinary actions

 - Serves as primary contact for work-site injuries and accidents

-- Classification: Jobs titles, descriptions, pay ranges, qualifications, job performance standards and expectations and so forth.
-HR helps decide which classifications are needed, develops the description of the classification and ensures that individual positions are assigned to the correct classification.
+- Classification: Job titles, job descriptions, pay ranges, qualifications, job performance standards and expectations, and so forth.
+HR helps decide which classifications are needed, develops the description of the classification, and ensures that individual positions are assigned to the correct classification.

 - Compensation: How much should the County compensate employees to remain competitive within the workforce?
 HR uses a blend of market surveys and job analysis techniques to develop the County's salary schedules and systems.

 - Benefits: HR develops and manages the County's fringe benefit programs - health insurance, dental insurance, disability insurance, vacation leave, sick leave, holiday leave, and more.

 - Employee Relations: The County's HR Director can assist/direct employees who feel they have a grievance.